flipstone/henforcer/README.md

 is effectively a public interface that any modules outside the tree should be using. `modulint` will report an error if any module outside the tree attempts to import a module from inside the encapsulated tree.

+### Qualification Rules

+The `qualificationRules` option lets you declare that certain modules must or must not be imported as `qualified` as well an what aliases may be used for the module when it is qualified.